India, US announce major partnership for cooperation in critical areas after Modi-Biden talks | Science-Environment

 In another significant move, India and the US also extended the longstanding Vaccine Action Programme (VAP) until 2027.
 Separately, the White House announced India joining the Combined Military Forces-Bahrain as an associate member.

-In the talks, Modi invited the US industries to partner with India to manufacture in the defense sector under the Make in India and self-reliant India programs, adding bilateral trade and investment are expanding continuously, but it is still much below their potential.
+It said Modi and Biden reaffirmed their ''commitment to work together for a more prosperous, free, connected, and secure world.''
+In the talks, Modi invited the US industries to partner with India to manufacture in the defence sector under the Make in India and self-reliant India programmes, adding bilateral trade and investment are expanding continuously, but it is still much below their potential.

 ''The India-USA strategic partnership is truly a partnership of trust.
 Our shared values, and our common interests in many areas, including security, have strengthened the bonds of this trust,'' Modi said.